-An exposure determination containing:

-- 1. A list of all job classifications in which all employees in those job classifications have occupational exposure; - a.
-A list of job classifications in which some employees have occupational exposure; and - b.
+- 1. An exposure determination containing: - a.
+A list of all job classifications in which all employees in those job classifications have occupational exposure; - b.
+A list of job classifications in which some employees have occupational exposure; and - c.
 A list of all tasks and procedures or groups of closely related task and procedures in which occupational exposure occurs and that are performed by employees in job classifications in which some employees have occupational exposure. - 2.
 The schedule and method of implementation for the requirements set forth in 29 C.F.R.
 1910.1030 regarding methods of compliance, HIV and HBV research laboratories and production facilities, Hepatitis B vaccination and post-exposure evaluation and follow-up, communication of hazards to employees, and recordkeeping; and - 3.
 The procedure for the evaluation of circumstances surrounding exposure incidents as required by 29 C.F.R.
 1910.1030.

 The Exposure Control Plan shall be made accessible to all employees.
-The Superintendent or designee shall review and update the Exposure Control Plan at least annually and whenever necessary to reflect new or modified tasks and procedures that affect occupational exposure and to reflect new or revised employee positions with occupational exposure.
+The superintendent or designee shall review and update the Exposure Control Plan at least annually and whenever necessary to reflect new or modified tasks and procedures that affect occupational exposure and to reflect new or revised employee positions with occupational exposure.

 Where there is occupational exposure, RMA shall provide, at no cost to employees, appropriate personal protective equipment.
+29 C.F.R.
+1910.1030.